No money, no housing, no guidance – the Afghans stuck in limbo in UK hotels

 His toddler’s infection had worsened after three weeks of arriving in the UK, as he struggled to get any medical help.
 The child was unable to sit, eat or sleep.
 The father, Akhtar Khan*, formerly with the UK-trained Afghan special forces, spoke little English.

-Mr Zazay, volunteering with charity Care4Calais, urged Mr Khan to seek help from the Home Office and left.
+Mr Zazay, volunteering with charity Afghan Youth Society, urged Mr Khan to seek help from the Home Office and left.
 But as he was nearing his home, he phoned the family and personally drove them to Manchester Hospital and explained their circumstances.

 “He is a small baby, I have a small baby,” the father of two said.